| | | | |

 The back side of an Aldi Winternacht Pfeffernusse soft gingerbread cookie.

 I would describe the internal gingerbread texture as a fine crumb.
 It’s tightly packed, but smooth.
 I wouldn’t call it “dry,” but it is somewhat crumbly.
 This is probably from the potato starch.
-The cookies don’t have as much fluffiness or cake-like structure as the Aldi Winternacht Lebkuchen cookies.
+The cookies don’t have as much fluffiness or cake-like structure as the Aldi Soft Gingerbread Lebkuchen cookies (you can read my review of them here).

 A small white plate with a stack of white iced soft gingerbread Pfeffernusse cookies from Aldi, sitting on a wooden table.